edgelesssys/emojivoto/README.md

     ```

 1. Verify the Quote and get the Coordinator's Root-Certificate
-    * If you're running on a cluster with nodes that support SGX1+FLC
+    * If you're running minikube on a machine that support SGX1+FLC

         ```bash
         marblerun certificate root $MARBLERUN -o marblerun.crt